 #4 A great way to get a good mechanic is by asking around

-Ask friends, family or co-workers for recommendations.
-They will be able to give you a heads up about satisfaction, quality, and price.
+Ask friends, family, or co-workers for recommendations.
+They will be able to give you a heads-up about satisfaction, quality, and price.
 You can use their experiences to determine whether a mechanic is honest or not.
+When you hire a diesel engine mechanic correctly, you ensure that you get reliable service and avoid unnecessary repairs.

 #5 Be aware of a mechanic who makes unneeded repairs to your car

 Mechanics may make recommendations, but they should never make repairs without your authorization.
+When you hire a diesel engine mechanic correctly, you ensure they follow proper procedures and only perform necessary repairs.
 Don’t go back to mechanics who made unneeded repairs.

 #6 Take the time to read your car manual and know the basics of how your car works